-On May 10, 2021, author Clint Smith will join the Zinn Education Project for an online class about his new book, How the Word Is Passed.
-Learn more and register.
+Author Clint Smith joined the Zinn Education Project for an online class about his new book, How the Word Is Passed on May 10, 2021.
+Watch a video recording.

 Beginning in his own hometown of New Orleans, Clint Smith leads readers of How the Word Is Passed: A Reckoning with the History of Slavery Across America through an unforgettable tour of monuments and landmarks — those that are honest about the past and those that are not — that offer an intergenerational story of how slavery has been central in shaping our nation’s collective history, and ourselves.

 It is the story of the Monticello Plantation in Virginia, the estate where Thomas Jefferson wrote letters espousing the urgent need for liberty while enslaving over 400 people on the premises.
 It is the story of the Whitney Plantation, one of the only former plantations devoted to preserving the experience of the enslaved people whose lives and work sustained it.
 It is the story of Angola Prison in Louisiana, a former plantation named for the country from which most of its enslaved people arrived and which has since become one of the most gruesome maximum-security prisons in the world.
 And it is the story of Blandford Cemetery, where tens of thousands of Confederate soldiers are buried.

 In a deeply researched and transporting exploration of the legacy of slavery and its imprint on centuries of U.S. history, How the Word Is Passed illustrates how some of our country’s most essential stories are hidden in plain view — whether in places we might drive by on our way to work, holidays such as Juneteenth, or entire neighborhoods — like downtown Manhattan — on which the brutal history of the trade in enslaved men, women and children has been deeply imprinted.